slatedocs/slate/source/includes/_api_using-oauth-intro.md

 ## Introduction

 Public apps (also known as [Single-Click Apps](https://www.bigcommerce.com/single-click-apps/)) can be listed in the App Store for easy installation in all Bigcommerce stores.
-They use OAuth to obtain an access token and communicate with the central Bigcommerce API endpoint.
+They use OAuth2 to obtain an access token and communicate with the central Bigcommerce API endpoint.
 Building a public app is the recommended approach in almost all cases.
 Before you start, we suggest reviewing the [App Store acceptance requirements](/api/approval-requirements).
 To start making API requests, you'll need a [**Client ID** and **Client Secret**](/api/registration), and an [OAuth token](/api/callback).

 ## API Endpoint